 Yellow nutsedge has been spotted in Omaha as of April 21, 2018, about a month earlier then normal.
-Yellow nutsedge (Cyperus esculentus) is a common, persistent, and troublesome weed in lawns and landscapes in Nebraska.
+Nutsedge (Cyperus esculentus) is a common, persistent, and troublesome weed in lawns and landscapes in Nebraska.
 This is especially true from Kearney (NE) east into Iowa.
-Yellow nutsedge is a problem in lawns because of rapid growth during the summer months, a upright growth habit, and light green color, resulting in a nonuniform turf stand.
+Yellow nutsedge is a problem in lawns because of rapid growth during the summer months.
+Upright growth habit, and light green color, resulting in a nonuniform turf stand.
 In gardens and landscapes, it will emerge through bark or rock mulches and landscape fabric in shrub plantings and vegetable and flower beds throughout the growing season.

-Yellow nutsedge thrives in waterlogged soil and its presence often indicates poor drainage, excessive irrigation frequency and/or quantity, or sprinklers/valves are damaged and leaking.
-Once this weed becomes established, it can survive and persist with no irrigation and has been documented to survive prolonged drought.
+Yellow nutsedge thrives in waterlogged soil and its presence often indicates poor drainage and excessive irrigation frequency Once this weed becomes established, it can survive and persist with no irrigation and has been documented to survive prolonged drought.
 This explains why yellow nutsedge is especially problematic in dry years in Nebraska.
 More than 150 sedge species can be found in Nebraska, but none are as problematic as yellow nutsedge in lawns and gardens.
 The nutsedge problem is not isolated to the upper Midwest with documented occurrence in 48 of the 50 states, including Alaska, and several Canadian provinces.
 This is a species capable of tolerating extremes in temperature and precipitation, but is generally found in lower elevations.

 Although yellow nutsedge is often referred to as “yellow nutgrass” and the leaves resemble those of a grass, it is true sedge and not a grass.
 The leaves are thicker and more rigid than most grasses and are arranged in sets of three at the base, whereas grass leaves are opposite in sets of two.
 Nutsedge stems are solid, and when looked at in cross section, they are triangular; grass stems are hollow and round, and in cross section they are almost flat or oval.
 One of the common references for identification of sedges is “sedges have edges”.
 By rolling the stem between your fingers, the triangular shape or “edge” of the stem is easily recognized.